roib20/terraform-provision-gke-cloudflare/README.md

 Yes, but you will need to modify the cluster issuers and ExternalDNS to work with a different DNS provider.

 ### Can I use this without GCP?
 In theory yes but it will require the modules to be heavily rewritten.
-This is not recommended.

 ### Can I use this in production?
 This is not recommended.
 These modules are designed just for learning (e.g. using a GCP free trial).